wyavern/Random-Content-Mod/README.md

 # Credits
 All of the credits for sprites and code that I used and are not mine are in the Credits.txt file.
 If any files are not there - it's either that I forgot to add them, or they were drawn by me.
+#
+# Questions
+(The mod isn't really popular, but this is just in case anyone has questions about it) Q - Why are most sprites not drawn by me?
+A - I am bad and slow and drawing.
+If I did draw everything by myself the updates would take far longer to release.